-Interest and appreciation of the value of using PROMs in performance measurement as part of the broader accountability and performance improvement landscape are mounting.
-To accelerate the adoption of PROMS to PRO-PMs that can be used for these purposes several underlying issues two challenges must be addressed, which will require collaborative and collective effort across multiple stakeholder groups including providers, consumers, purchasers, measure developers, researchers, and others.
+Interest and appreciation of the value of using PRO-PMs in performance measurement as part of the broader accountability and performance improvement landscape are mounting.
+To accelerate the adoption of PRO-PMs that can be used for these purposes several underlying issues must be addressed, which will require collaborative and collective effort across multiple stakeholder groups including providers, consumers, purchasers, measure developers, researchers, and others.
 First, PROMs have not been widely adopted for clinical use outside research settings in the United States; for that reason, they may be unfamiliar to many health professionals, payers, and provider institutions.
-Therefore, awareness must be raised of the benefits of using PROMs and engaging patients in their care and the relationship to improved outcomes.
-Second, there are several methodrelated challenges such as for aggregating patient data on PROMs to measure performance at multiple levels of analysis (e.g., individual, group practice, organization) and use of proxy respondents.
+Therefore, steps need to be taken to raise awareness among these stakeholders of the benefits of using PROMs to engage patients in their care improve outcomes.
+Second, there are several method-related challenges such as aggregating patient data on PROMs to measure performance at multiple levels of analysis (e.g., individual, group practice, organization) and use of proxy respondents.
 Therefore, more research is needed on best practices in this area.